neos/neos-development-collection/TYPO3.Neos/Documentation/Development/UserInterface/ContentModule.rst

 .. image:: contentmodule/internal_structure_ui_updates.png

 #.
-The phoenixintegration Aloha Plugin (located in ``alohaplugins/phoenixintegration/lib/phoenixintegration-plugin.js``) hooks
+The neosintegration Aloha Plugin (located in ``alohaplugins/neosintegration/lib/neosintegration-plugin.js``) hooks
    into the Aloha event which is triggered whenever the block selection changes.
 Whenever this event is triggered, it calls ``T3.Content.Model.BlockSelection.updateSelection()``.
 #.
 We need to wrap each Aloha Block with a *Ember.js Block* (later only called Block),